Brainsware/bacon-site/Views/Howdoido/howdoido.markdown

 % composer create-project brainsware/bacon-dist CatBlog
 ```

-This will download all the necessary software, and create all important directories and sample configuration files for your new Cat Blog:
+This will download all the necessary software, and create all important directories and sample configuration files for your new cat blog:

 ```
 Installing brainsware/bacon-dist (0.1.0)